• English-taught

-Data Science in Sports and Health (MSc)
+Data Science in Sports and Health (M.Sc.)

 at TU Dortmund in Dortmund